Creating a NIEM IEPD

 For further information on creating data models, see the Help topics Creating a NIEM Data Model and Subsetting NIEM with the Schema Composer.

 Your NIEM model does not have to be complete before you generate an IEPD from it.

 Generating the IEPD can be considered an iterative process.
 You might perform a generation of just your namespace schemas before you have completed your Model Package Description, and before you have defined your conformance targets.
 You might generate with a fully described MPD instance and conformance targets before you have defined your Information Models.
 You can continue to update your model and generate your IEPD however you see fit.

-To generate your IEPD, select the Model Package Description instance specification, either on the diagram or in the Project Browser.
+To generate your IEPD, select the Model Package Description instance specification, either on the diagram or in the Browser window.
 Right-click on the MPD instance to open the context menu or go to the 'Specialize' ribbon and select the 'Technologies > NIEM > Generate NIEM Schema' option.

 This window lists the Namespace Schemas that are used in your model, and you can select which of these to generate.
 You can also choose which of the NIEM infrastructure schemas to include in the generation.

 In this window you can also set the root directory for generation of the output files.